jonnonz1/nz-statute-book/acts/public/2022/protected-disclosures-protection-of-whistleblowers-act-2022.md

 (5) The Inspector-General of Intelligence and Security may disclose intelligence and security information disclosed or referred under this Act only in accordance with subpart 1 of Part 6 of the Intelligence and Security Act 2017.
 (6) This section overrides section 17(5).
 (7) For the purposes of section 14(2), the only Minister a discloser may disclose intelligence and security information to is the Prime Minister or the Minister responsible for an intelligence and security agency.

+### 27A Special rules for defence information
+(1) A person may only disclose defence information to someone who holds an appropriate security clearance and is authorised to have access to the information.
+(2) A discloser who has made, or is considering making, a protected disclosure that is or includes defence information may seek information and guidance from the Inspector-General of Defence only (and not from an Ombudsman).
+(3) A discloser is entitled to protection under this Act for a protected disclosure made to the Minister responsible for defence if the disclosure—and sections 11(4) and 12 apply accordingly.
+  (a) is or includes defence information; and
+  (b) relates to serious wrongdoing in or by the office of the Inspector-General of Defence— (4) The New Zealand Defence Force, and any other public sector organisation that holds or has access to defence information, must—
+  (a) have internal procedures that reflect subsections (1) to (3); and (b) apply sections 13, 17, and 29 in a way that is consistent with this section (in relation to defence information).
+(5) The Inspector-General of Defence may disclose defence information disclosed or referred under this Act only in accordance with the Inspector-General of Defence Act 2023.
+(6) This section overrides section 17(5).
+(7) For the purposes of section 14(2), the only Minister a discloser may disclose defence information to is the Prime Minister or the Minister responsible for defence.

 ### 28 Special rules for international relations information
 (1) An international relations agency must—